Rhino Health emerges from stealth to bring hospital data to federated learning

 The global market for big data analytics in health care was valued at $16.87 billion in 2017 and is projected to reach $67.82 billion by 2025, according to a recent report from Allied Market Research.
 It’s believed that health care organizations’ implementation of big data analytics might reduce annual costs by more than 25% in the coming years.
 Better diagnosis and disease predictions, enabled by AI and analytics, can lead to cost reduction by decreasing hospital readmission rates, among other factors.

-Rhino, which was cofounded by a former Mass General Brigham exec and an ex-Google engineer who led the Google Duplex team, aims to power AI models through a federated learning approach that ultimately improves the standard of care.
+Rhino, which was cofounded by former Mass General Brigham exec Ittai Dayan and ex-Google engineer Yuval Baror, who led the Google Duplex team, aims to power AI models through a federated learning approach that ultimately improves the standard of care.
 In machine learning, federated learning entails training models across decentralized devices that hold data samples (e.g., imaging data, pathology data, structured clinical data, and clinical notes) without exchanging those samples.
 A centralized server might be used to orchestrate the steps of the algorithm and act as a reference clock, or it might be a peer-to-peer arrangement.
 Regardless, local algorithms are trained on local data samples, and weights (the learnable parameters of the algorithms) are exchanged between the algorithms at some frequency to generate a global model.

 Federated learning isn’t exactly new to the world of medicine.
 Last June, major pharmaceutical companies inked an agreement to build federated learning technologies to collectively train drug discovery AI on datasets without having to share proprietary data.
 Intel is engaged with a National Institutes of Health-funded program that will leverage AI to identify brain tumors while preserving privacy.
 And Nvidia has begun working with collaborators to release COVID-19-related models trained with federated learning through the company’s Clara Imaging Software platform, following a collaboration with King’s College London on a federated learning neural network for brain tumor segmentation.